The Neurobiology of Pain & Opioids

 Nov 2021

-New Publication.
-David Lee and Matan Geron write a News and Views article “A modulator-bound GPCR structure enables allosteric non-opioid analgesia” for Nature Structural and Molecular Biology on Dr. Arthur Christopoulos and colleagues’ article published in Nature “Positive allosteric mechanisms of adenosine A1 receptor-mediated analgesia”.
+David Lee, Dr. Matan Geron, and Prof. Greg Scherrer write a News and Views article “A modulator-bound GPCR structure enables allosteric non-opioid analgesia” for Nature Structural and Molecular Biology on Dr. Arthur Christopoulos and colleagues’ article published in Nature “Positive allosteric mechanisms of adenosine A1 receptor-mediated analgesia”.

 Sep 2021

-September – New Lab Member.
+New Lab Member.
 Dr. Jesse Niehaus joins the Scherrer Lab as a postdoc.
-Welcome, Jesse!

 June 2021

-The Scherrer Lab receives funding from the NIH/NIDA to generate, in collaboration with Dr. Hongkui Zeng (Allen Institute for Brain Science) and Dr. Mark Schnitzer (Stanford University, Howard Hughes Medical Institute), an exceptional resource for the opioid research field: a comprehensive accounting of the various brain cell types that express each of the opioid receptors and peptides, as well as the cell-type-specific molecular changes that occur when these brain cells are exposed to opioids: “A comprehensive dissection of cell types, circuits and molecular adaptations during opioid use"
+The Scherrer Lab receives funding from the from the National institute on Drug Abuse (NIDA) to generate, in collaboration with Dr. Hongkui Zeng (Allen Institute for Brain Science) and Prof. Mark Schnitzer (Stanford University, Howard Hughes Medical Institute), an exceptional resource for the opioid research field: a comprehensive accounting of the various brain cell types that express each of the opioid receptors and peptides, as well as the cell-type-specific molecular changes that occur when these brain cells are exposed to opioids: “A comprehensive dissection of cell types, circuits and molecular adaptations during opioid use"

 June 2021